Virginia Hunting Laws and Regulations

 Hunter Ed is committed to making sure Virginia hunter education students learn the skills and information needed to have a safe, successful, and fun hunt.
 We strive to ensure this Virginia online hunter safety course helps you become a more knowledgeable and ethical hunter.
 Educated hunters play an important role in making Virginia a leader in conservation and wildlife management.

-We accomplish that goal by working with Virginia Department of Game and Inland Fisheries and IHEA-USA to produce a course that’s accurate, interesting, and easy to understand.
+We accomplish that goal by working with Virginia Department of Wildlife Resources and IHEA-USA to produce a course that’s accurate, interesting, and easy to understand.

 As a new hunter, you can be proud of your contributions to wildlife conservation and your role as a steward of our natural resources.